gridfinity-unofficial/contributing-guide/README.md

-# Welcome to the Unofficial Gridifinity Index Project
+# Welcome to the Unofficial Gridfinity Index Project

 To get started you should read CONTRIBUTING.md